BjRo/bjro.github.io/_posts/2018-10-21-what-made-us-interested-in-graphql.md

 But we did have a lot of talks about the "real `REST`", this elusive unicorn.
 My colleagues from that time can probably acknowledge that I in particular might have been pretty much a pain in the ass about that one, at least for some time.
 Like many people at the time I've read Fieldings thesis and the few available books for that topic.
 I was exited about it because it seemed to offer a way out of the coupling problems we experienced with our API consumers (if the client played by the rules).

-Whenver I tried to convince my peers though, the exitement grinded to halt in record time.
+Whenever I tried to convince my peers though, the excitement grinded to halt in record time.
 Discussions usually ended with blank stares, when we came to the point clients had to do in order to make the `Hypermedia` game work.

 > ME: So, what do you think about that?